heathermiller/scala-pickling/index.md

 2. **Our Benchmark Scripts**, reproduce our benchmark results locally on your architecture.
 3. **Use Scala-Pickling with the Standalone Scala Compiler**, write your own independent Scala programs and run them with scala-pickling **\[this is optional\]**

-Below, we show how to get started with each of the thee possibilities above.

-**Choice 1 & 2 (running the test suite and benchmarks) are done through SBT.
-We first show how to start and use SBT below.**
+Because running the test suite and benchmarks are done through SBT, we first show you how to start and use SBT.
+We will then show how to get started with each of the thee possibilities above.

 ### Starting SBT

-Our test suite can be run using SBT (a Scala build tool).
+Our test suite and benchmarks can be run using SBT (a Scala build tool).
 SBT is included in this distribution (at `bin/sbt`).

-Before running SBT it is necessary to adjust the absolute directory path of the local Scala build in file [project/Build.scala](project/Build.scala).
-Adjust the path on line 12 to match the directory into which you unpacked the archive.
+**Before running SBT it is
+necessary to adjust the absolute directory path of the local Scala build in file [project/Build.scala](project/Build.scala).
+Adjust the path on line 12 to match the directory into which you unpacked the archive.**

 Then, to start SBT simply do:

     bin/sbt